Predatory publishing: Policies of leading scholar databases

+Web of Science implemented somewhat similar criteria, although they do not specify any quantitative metrics.
+Also, Web of Science (unlike Scopus) checks for excessive citations of the works authored by the journal board members.

+As of summer 2024 SciFinder (and Chemical Abstract Service) do not have a publicly disclosed policy on predatory journals.

 Growth and structure

-Predatory journals have rapidly increased their publication volumes from 53,000 in 2010 to an estimated 420,000 articles in 2014, published by around 8,000 active journals.
+A study in 2015 found that predatory journals rapidly increased their publication volumes from 53,000 in 2010 to an estimated 420,000 articles in 2014, published by around 8,000 active journals.
 Early on, publishers with more than 100 journals dominated the market, but since 2012 publishers in the 10–99 journal size category have captured the largest market share.
 As of 2022, almost one third of the 100 largest publishers (by journal count) could be deemed predatory.
 The regional distribution of both the publisher's country and authorship is highly skewed, with three-quarters of the authors from Asia or Africa.
-Authors paid an average fee of US $178 each for articles to be published rapidly without review, typically within 2 to 3 months of submission.
+Authors paid an average fee of US $178 each for articles to be published rapidly without review, typically within two to three months of submission.
 As reported in 2019, some 5% of Italian researchers have published in predatory journals, with a third of those journals engaging in fraudulent editorial practices.

 Causes and impact

-The root cause of exploitative practices is the author-facing an article-processing charge (APC) business model, in which authors are charged to publish rather than to read.
+The root cause of exploitative practices is the author-facing article-processing charge (APC) business model, in which authors are charged to publish rather than to read.
 Such a model provides incentives for publishers to focus on the quantity of articles published, rather than their quality.
 APCs have gained increasing popularity in the last two decades as a business model for OA, due to the guaranteed revenue streams they offer, as well as a lack of competitive pricing within the OA market, which allows vendors full control over how much they choose to charge.